|

 Main menu

-Admin settings for drives: Provides a shortcut to the Drives Admin portal.
+Admin settings for drives: Shortcut to the Drives Admin portal.

 Note: This function is accessible only to Admin users.

-Report issue: Allows you to report an issue directly to the ABB support team.
-In the Report issue window, select the affected asset and provide required details of the issue and click Report.
+Report issue: reports problems within the powertrain portal directly to the ABB support team.
+In the Report issue window, you can select the affected asset, describe the issue, and select a problem category.
 The function sends an email to the support team.

 General filters